Sal Mineo: Child actor

 Mineo's mother enrolled him in dancing and acting school at an early age.
 He had his first stage appearance in Tennessee Williams's play The Rose Tattoo (1951).
 He also played the young prince opposite Yul Brynner in the stage musical The King and I. Brynner took the opportunity to help Mineo better himself as an actor.

 On May 8, 1954, Mineo portrayed the Page (lip-synching to the voice of mezzo-soprano Carol Jones) in the NBC Opera Theatre's production of Richard Strauss's Salome (in English translation), set to Oscar Wilde's play.
 Elaine Malbin performed the title role, and Peter Herman Adler conducted Kirk Browning's production.

 As a teenager, Mineo appeared on ABC's musical quiz program Jukebox Jury.
 Mineo made several television appearances before making his screen debut in the Joseph Pevney film Six Bridges to Cross (1955).
 He beat out Clint Eastwood for the role.
-Mineo also successfully auditioned for a part in The Private War of Major Benson (1955), as a cadet colonel opposite Charlton Heston.
+Mineo successfully auditioned for a part in The Private War of Major Benson (1955), as a cadet colonel opposite Charlton Heston.